TO 23 Metallurgy

 Purpose and general orientation

-Technical area 23 is divided into four research blocks, with different working areas.
-The research blocks plan, implement and report research activities within the respective fields.
-The blocks prepare items for consideration, such as new research activities for decision in the technical area.
-The blocks present the research activities carried out to the technical committee.
-Membership of the research blocks determines participation in the technical area.
+Technical area 23 is divided into three research blocks, with different working areas.
+The research blocks plan, implement and report research activities within each area.
+The blocks prepare matters, such as new research tasks, for decisions in the technical area.
+The blocks report on completed research activities to the technical area board.
+Membership in a research block is the governing body for participation in the technical area.

 How does one become a member of the technical area?